Kynetics/hara-ddiclient/README.md

 <a href="https://www.eclipse.org/legal/epl-2.0"><img alt="License" src="https://img.shields.io/badge/License-EPL%202.0-red.svg"></a>
 </p>

-HARA-DDICLIENT is a Kotlin library that facilitates and speeds up the development of [DDI API](https://www.eclipse.org/hawkbit/apis/ddi_api/) clients for devices connecting to [hawkBit](https://eclipse.org/hawkbit/) servers.
+Hara-ddiclient is a Kotlin library that facilitates and speeds up the development of [DDI API](https://www.eclipse.org/hawkbit/apis/ddi_api/) clients for devices connecting to [hawkBit](https://eclipse.org/hawkbit/) servers.
 It can be used from any JVM compatible language (Java, Kotlin, etc).
+Hara-ddiclient is part of the [Eclipse Hara™ project](https://projects.eclipse.org/projects/iot.hawkbit.hara)

 ## Install
 To import this project use [jitpack](https://jitpack.io/) plugin.